-On September 28, 2021 the Company announced the acquisition of a 221 MWp solar development project known as Accalia Point Solar located in Cameron County, Texas, U.S. (the "Accalia Project") from Aelius Solar Corp ("Aelius").
+On September 28, 2021, the Company acquired a solar development project known as Accalia Point Solar located in Cameron County, Texas, U.S. (the "Accalia Project") from Aelius Solar Corp ("Aelius").
 The Project assets are owned by Accalia Point Solar, LLC.
-Westbridge acquired 100% of the issued and outstanding membership interests of the Accalia Point Solar LLC from the Aelius, an arms' length party, under a Membership Interest Purchase Agreement ("MIPA").
+Westbridge acquired 100% of the issued and outstanding membership interests of the Accalia Point Solar LLC from the Aelius, an arms' length party, under a Membership Interest Purchase Agreement.